nextflow-io/nextflow/docs/sharing.md

 manifest.mainScript = 'my_very_long_script_name.nf'
 ```

-To learn more about this and other project metadata information, that can be defined in the Nextflow configuration file, read the {ref}`Manifest <config-manifest>` section on the Nextflow configuration page.
+To learn more about this and other project metadata information, that can be defined in the Nextflow configuration file, read the [Manifest ](config-manifest) section on the Nextflow configuration page.

 Once you have uploaded your pipeline project to GitHub other people can execute it simply using the project name or the repository URL.